-scope of SMP regulation, as it was already covered by the symmetric obligations imposed by CNMC in 2009.

-- In PT, symmetrical regulation just complements the access under SMP PIA and no particular impact on neither WLA, WCA or WDC was found. - In HR, the existence of symmetrical obligation for access at the distribution node and for access to PI was one of the reasons for deregulation of the non-competitive areas of the high-capacity market80, in the WLA and WCA markets.
+- In ES, the influence of imposed symmetrical regulation on WLA market was reported.
+Access to the fiber local network available within buildings was excluded from the scope of SMP regulation, as it was already covered by the symmetric obligations imposed by CNMC in 2009. - In PT, symmetrical regulation just complements the access under SMP PIA and no particular impact on neither WLA, WCA or WDC was found. - In HR, the existence of symmetrical obligation for access at the distribution node and for access to PI was one of the reasons for deregulation of the non-competitive areas of the high-capacity market, in the WLA and WCA markets.
 Symmetrical regulation in HR has a positive influence because it allows alternative operators to deploy their own networks without expensive duplication of the needed elements.
 Regardless of existing symmetrical PIA obligations, HAKOM, under last WLA market analysis, decided for duct access obligations to the SMP operator to be able to impose cost-oriented prices for duct access.
 Although HAKOM is currently in the process of new round of market analysis of the WDC market, it can already be concluded that symmetrical obligation for PIA had a positive influence on the said market, since, as mentioned, it allows alternative operators to deploy their own networks without the need for network duplication.

-Considering the fact that just 5 NRAs provided feedback to this questions, it may be too early to clearly determine whether regulatory experience to date suggests that symmetric regulation on PI elements and/or in wiring and cables could be sufficient to resolve the identified competition problems on its own.
-Nor is it possible to argue that the need for asymmetric obligations on PI has been made redundant, as several countries find the SMP regime appropriate for establishing pricing obligations, for instance.
+Considering the scarce feedback to this question, it may be too early to clearly determine whether regulatory experience to date suggests that symmetric regulation on PI elements and/or in wiring and cables could be sufficient to resolve the identified competition problems on its own.
+Nor is it possible to make an argument, at this juncture, that the need for asymmetric obligations on PI has been made redundant, as several countries find the SMP regime appropriate for establishing pricing obligations, for instance.

-6.3.
+5.3.
 Interplay between symmetric and asymmetric regulation of physical infrastructure access

-This subsection sets out the views of NRAs regarding the current and prospective interaction between regulating access to PIA via ex ante regulation and the symmetric access obligations contained in the Broadband Cost Reduction Directive and the Gigabit Infrastructure Act (BCRD/GIA).
+This section sets out the views of NRAs regarding the current and prospective interaction between regulating access to PIA via ex ante asymmetric regulation and the symmetric access obligations contained in the Broadband Cost Reduction Directive and the Gigabit Infrastructure Act (BCRD/GIA).

-In this regard, NRAs were asked about (i) the market outcome as a result of imposing SMP remedies on access to PI, (ii) the prospects of existing obligations currently imposed via ex ante regulation being lifted on the basis of the sufficiency of application of BCRD/GIA and, finally, (iii) the key elements that may be absent, in NRAs' views, in the event that ex ante regulation were to be lifted.
+In this regard, NRAs were asked about (i) market outcomes as a result of imposing SMP remedies on access to PI, (ii) the prospects of existing obligations currently imposed via ex ante regulation being lifted on the basis of the sufficiency of application of BCRD/GIA and, finally, (iii) the key elements that may be absent, in NRAs' views, in the event that ex ante regulation were to be lifted.